United States Coast Guard Academy: History

-Mission

-Superintendent of the academy Vice Admiral Harry G. Hamlet composed the academy's mission statement in 1929.
-All entering cadets must memorize the statement during their first few days of Swab Summer, the indoctrination period for new cadets.

-The mission of the United States Coast Guard Academy is to graduate young men and women with sound bodies, stout hearts and alert minds, with a liking for the sea and its lore, and with that high sense of Honor, Loyalty and Obedience which goes with trained initiative and leadership; well-grounded in seamanship, the sciences and the amenities, and strong in the resolve to be worthy of the traditions of commissioned officers in the United States Coast Guard, in the service of their country and humanity.
+In December 2023, House Committee on Oversight and Accountability and Subcommittee on National Security, the Border, and Foreign Affairs opened a probe into the USCG’s mishandling of serious misconduct, including racism, hazing, discrimination, sexual harassment, sexual assault, and rape, and the withholding of internal investigations into these offenses from Congress and the public.
+The Coast Guard had conducted Operation Fouled Anchor, an investigation that ran from 2014 to 2019 that reviewed more than 100 allegations of sexual assault at the academy made from the early 1990s to 2006 and how they were handled.
+Coast Guard officials, however, did not fully disclose its existence to Congress or the public until last year.

 Admission

 Unlike the other service academies, admission to the USCGA does not require a congressional nomination.
 This is due to the fervent objections of Captain John A. Henriques, the first Superintendent of the Revenue Cutter School of Instruction (later the Revenue Cutter Academy).
 His objection stemmed from years of poor political appointments in the U.S. Revenue Cutter Service's bureaucracy.

 Each year more than 2,000 students apply and appointments are offered until the number accepting appointments to the incoming class numbers reaches approximately 400; the average entering class size is 300 cadets.
 Those who have received appointments as cadets report to the USCGA in late June or early July for "Swab Summer", a basic military training program designed to prepare them for the rigors of their Fourth Class year.
-After four years of study and training, approximately 200 of those cadets will graduate.
-About 35 percent of cadets are women.
+After four years of study and training, approximately 250 of those cadets will graduate.
+About 40 percent of cadets are women.

 Academics

 All graduating cadets earn commissions as ensigns in the United States Coast Guard, as well as Bachelor of Science degrees.
 For that reason the academy maintains a core curriculum of science and professional development courses in addition to major-specific courses.
 Each cadet takes two semesters of classes during the school year and then spends the majority of the summer in military training to produce officers of character with the requisite professional skills.
 Among these are courses in leadership, ethics, organizational behavior, and nautical science.
 The majority of cadets report to their first units after graduating, which are either afloat units, shore units, or basic flight training as student naval aviators, with the training conducted under the auspices of the U.S. Navy.
 Those that are assigned afloat serve as either deck watch officers or student engineers.
-Professional maritime studies courses help prepare cadets in piloting, voyage planning, deck seamanship, and all aspects of shiphandling, as well as Coast Guard leadership and administrative duties.
+Professional maritime studies courses help prepare cadets in piloting, voyage planning, deck seamanship, and all aspects of ship-handling, as well as Coast Guard leadership and administrative duties.